 Share your photos and stories at #sheCANsquash

-Squash Canada, together with the Female Leadership and Gender Equity Committee, is committed to supporting the growth of female participation in all aspects of squash.
+Squash Canada, together with the Inclusivity, Diversity, Equity and Accessibility (IDEA) Committee, is committed to supporting the growth of female participation in all aspects of squash.

 Proud Supporter of Squash Canada’s Female Engagement Program

 Funding and Grant Opportunities

 Funding for gender equity in sport was announced in the federal budget 2018 and aims to achieve gender equity in sport at every level by 2035.
 The Women in Squash Encouragement Fund has been established to promote women and girls participation in Squash in Canada including under-represented groups – women, people of low socioeconomic status, Indigenous people, people with disabilities, visible minorities, newcomers to Canada, and members of the LGBTQI2S community.
 The fund will support stakeholders looking to develop new and/or expand current initiatives that build capacity for gender equity in Squash.

 Are you looking to increase women’s and girls’ participation in squash?
 Do you have an idea and need funding to support it?
 Do you have an established project that can use some additional money?
 Apply for the Women in Squash Encouragement Fund and get some backing.